Henrikswoon/Masters-Thesis/misc/manuscript_talos_v2.md

 <div style="page-break-before: always;"></div>
 ----> slide 13<br/>
-In summary Talos should provide
- - Security: Generated SWRR should neutralize it's intended vulnerability, without introducing new bugs or vulnerabilities which affect Integrity or Confidentiality.
- - Effective coverage: Generated SWRRs should be able to cover a significant amount of vulnerabilities compared to configuration workarounds.
-This is measured in two components
-  * 'basic coverage' The number of vulnerabilities whose code SWRRs can disable
-  * The percentage of SWRRs that when enabled, result in a minor loss of functionality, similar to what would be expected from a configuration workaround.
- - Low Cost: SWRRs are automatically inserted into an application using Talos, thus minimizing the engineering effort required to user SWRRs.

 What were the results then?
 > Out of 11 CVE's chosen all was successfully neutralized, 8 och which was deemed to be unobtrusive.